How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Causes of fractures

-There are also pathological types of trauma. in which the bone, altered as a result of the disease (osteoporosis, calcium deficiency, oncological processes), is damaged by the slightest load.
+There are also pathological types of injury, in which the bone, altered as a result of the disease (osteoporosis, calcium deficiency, oncological processes), is damaged by the slightest load.
 In this case, even normal physiological movements of the little finger can lead to a fracture.

 Types and symptoms of finger fractures